-since the beginning of aesthetics of crisis in early 2013 the scope of the project and with it the range of interview partners has been steadily extending, leading to exciting new collaborations. as the city of istanbul has been a particularly fascinating place for me in the past year, i was very happy to get to know olga alexopoulou, a greek artist living and working in istanbul. olga works on both canvas and city walls and her works can be seen in exhibitions and art festivals all over the world. i asked her some questions on her artistic biography and creative process, the differences between street and studio work, and her relationships with athens and istanbul. more information about olga and her work can be found on her website, some more stories about her biography and art in this short video clip:
+Since the beginning of aesthetics of crisis in early 2013 the scope of the project and with it the range of interview partners has been steadily extending, leading to exciting new collaborations.
+As the city of Istanbul has been a particularly fascinating place for me in the past year, I was very happy to connect with Olga Alexopoulou, a Greek artist living and working in Istanbul.
+Olga works on both canvas and city walls and her works can be seen in exhibitions and art festivals all over the world.
+I asked her some questions on her artistic biography and creative process, the differences between street and studio work, and her relationships with Athens and Astanbul.
+More information about olga and her work can be found on her website, some more stories about her biography and art in this short video clip:

-i started at school, but the things i was doing then were embarrassingly bad…they were like cartoons that were demonstrating about the environment. sweet, i know. then i guess my primary focus was on my painting, and walls are just another surface to be painted on. having said that, the things i paint on streets are different these days from what i paint in my studio, in that my street art is mostly black and white. i believe that is because the urban environment is already flooded with colours so the only way to ‘install’ a new piece in this context is to make it black and white.
+I started at school, but the things I was doing then were embarrassingly bad…they were like cartoons that were demonstrating about the environment.
+Sweet, I know.
+Then I guess my primary focus was on my painting, and walls are just another surface to be painted on.
+Having said that, the things I paint on streets are different these days from what I paint in my studio, in that my street art is mostly black and white.
+I believe that is because the urban environment is already flooded with colors so the only way to ‘install’ a new piece in this context is to make it black and white.

-how important is the spatial embedding of an artwork to you? maybe describe your creative process a bit along the example of the artwork around syntagma.
+How important is the spatial embedding of an artwork to you?
+Could you describe your creative process to me along the example of the artwork around syntagma.

-would you say that you and your work are influenced by (local) political circumstances – e.g. the gezi park uprising istanbul or the crisis? would you describe your work as political?
+Would you say that you and your work are influenced by (local) political circumstances – e.g. the Gezi Park uprising Istanbul or the Greek crisis?
+Would you describe your work as political?